Optimizing Deep Decarbonization Pathways in California with Power System Planning Using Surrogate Level-based Lagrangian Relaxation: Technical Method

 \subsubsection{Zones and Lines}

-A zonal unit commitment model is employed to represent California Independent System Operator (CAISO) and the Western Interconnection, encompassing distinct zones: CAISO, three balancing authorities within California (LADWP, IID, BANC), and two out-of-state aggregations (NW, SW).
+A zonal unit commitment model is employed to represent the California Independent System Operator (CAISO) and the Western Interconnection, encompassing distinct zones: CAISO, three balancing authorities within California (LADWP, IID, BANC), and two out-of-state aggregations (NW, SW).
 Each zone is interconnected with at least one other zone through transmission lines, enabling power transfer between zones as a decision variable.
-This approach omits the need for detailed power flow analyses, reducing the computational complexity of the problem, while facilitating a comprehensive representation of the interconnected system.
+This approach omits the need for detailed power flow analyses, reducing the computational complexity of the problem while facilitating a comprehensive representation of the interconnected system.
+The incidency of line $l$ on zone $z$ is captured by $\lambda_{l,z}$, where a value of 0 denotes non-incidence and a value of 1 and -1 denote reference directions of line $l$ into and out of zone $z$, respectively.
+Transmission is associated with a transmission cost $c_l^{tx}$ which captures wheeling costs, and can be derived from Open Access Transmission Tariffs \cite{OATT}.
 The power flows are subject to line capacity constraints: